 GS&S provides University-standard safety and security training modules and briefings for travelers, be they students, faculty, or staff, and in conjunction with other offices, supports international-focused training on topics such as sexual harassment, cross-cultural communication, and IT security.
 In addition, the unit oversees direct support to travelers facing a medical or other incident while away from campus, ensuring that wherever a Tiger roams, they can access the help they need, when they need it.
 GS&S will coordinate the whole-of-University response when a traveler requires assistance, up to and including decisions to approve and pay for emergency evacuation.

-- Office of the Associate Provost for International Affairs and Operations Permanent Staff
+- Office of the Vice Provost for International Affairs and Operations Permanent Staff

-Aly Kassam-Remtulla, Associate Provost for International Affairs and Operations
+Aly Kassam-Remtulla, Vice Provost for International Affairs and Operations

 - University internationalization strategy and execution